01 of 03

 The lead horse is named Jingles (for the bells around its neck and on its sides).
 It is said to be Walt Disney's favorite.
 During the fiftieth anniversary celebration, it was dedicated to Julie Andrews.
 Walt's wife Lillian Disney reportedly loved the horse with the rose garland.

 Every horse on the carousel has a name.
 The horse called Dubloon has a gold tooth - although some people say its name is King.
 Some outdated sources online say you can get a list of them at City Hall, but apparently, that is no longer true.

 The horses' bodies were initially painted in colors, but now they're all white, a change made in 1975.

 Maintenance crews touch up the horses' paint daily.
 Every year each horse undergoes a complete refurbishment.
 Although their bodies are white, it takes more than 30 colors to paint all the details.

-According to the tour guide on my Walk in Walt's Footsteps tour, this is not a merry go round.
+Here's a fact to amaze (or bore) your companions.
+According to the tour guide on the Walk in Walt's Footsteps tour, this is not a merry go round.
 A carousel goes clockwise while a merry go round goes counter clockwise.